-Applicants for the program must have an appropriate master's degree and have passed the Illinois Basic Skills Exam or Test of Academic Proficiency within the current time limit set by the state of Illinois.
-In addition, they must have a valid Illinois Professional Educator License or they must take the course ED 5820 (Educational Fundamentals in School Counseling) as a program prerequisite within the first year after admission.
+Applicants for the program must have an appropriate master's degree and have passed the Test of Academic Proficiency or equivalent within the current time limit set by the State of Illinois.
+In addition, they must have a valid Illinois Professional Educator License or they must take the course ED 5820 - (Educational Fundamentals in School Counseling) as a program prerequisite within the first year after admission.